VisionSystemsInc/terra/docs/terra/apps.rst

        def example(self):
          compute.run('example.services.example1')

 3. A stage is an optional but often utilized part of a workflow.
-Instead of calling services directly from the workflow, the workflow calls methods that have a :func:`@resumable <terra.utils.workflow.resumable>` decorator on them, these functions are made resumable and skip-able.
+Instead of calling services directly from the workflow, the workflow calls methods that have a :func:`@resumable <terra.utils.workflow.resumable>` decorator on them.
+These functions are made resumable and skip-able.
 Stages are useful as they let you rerun a workflow, resuming after the last stage that successfully finish.

   .. rubric:: Example: